CSS-Electronics/canedge-grafana-backend/README.md

 ### Parse data from S3

-The above examples parse sample data from local disk.
-To parse data from S3 (MinIO, AWS, ...), use below syntax to start the backend (use `python3` on EC2):
+To parse data from S3 (MinIO, AWS, ...), add your DBC file(s) to the root of your S3 bucket.
+Next, use below syntax to start the backend (use `python3` on EC2):

 ```
 python canedge_datasource_cli.py [endpoint] --port 8080 --s3_ak [access_key] --s3_sk [secret_key] --s3_bucket [bucket]